mmmcode/iri/README.md

 **Scraping_Script.R**
 - Code used for scraping the official English-speaking website of Ali Khamenei with 'RSelenium' und 'Docker'.

-**Dictionary_Script.R**
+**Analyzing_Script.R**
 - Creation of dictionaries with kwic-function and random sampling of texts.

-**Analyzing_Script.R**
 - Code for analyzing the texts with a predefinied dictionary-function and visualizing the results of the analysis.
 - Contains the final dictionaries specifically created for analyzing anti-Semitic motives on Khamenei's website.